JK-Pair/JK-Pair/README.md

 ### Hi there 👋
+I am a robotics engineer who works on embedded systems such as writing firmware for sensors, designing printed circuit boards, and controlling some actuators.
+I’m looking to collaborate on any firmware development of sensors and actuators.

 <!--
 **JK-Pair/JK-Pair** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.